jiew4ng/learngit/readme.txt

 Get is a version control system.
 Get is free software.
-Git is a mutable index called stage.
+Git is a mutable index called stage.ddd creating a new branch is quick and simple.